MoarVM/MoarVM/README.md

 `Configure.pl` script, you have the option to supply a `--gen-moar` flag that will do all the work for you, including creating an `nqp-m`.

-## Status

-MoarVM is currently in development.
-It can run all of the NQP test suite, all of the Rakudo sanity tests, and passes more spectests than any other Rakudo backend.

-Unlike the JVM or JS backend of NQP, the MoarVM repo is not integrated into the [NQP source repo](http://github.com/Raku/nqp) but instead can be pulled in by running `Configure.pl --gen-moar` configure script in the NQP repo.

 ## Feature overview

 Some key features provided by MoarVM include: